 The Scotia school has always been an independent school district.
 That district owns it's facilities.
 However, the school was built on land owned by Palco.
 As part of the bankruptcy proceedings that began in 2008, the land upon which the school sits and that upon which the gym sits were offered for sale to the school district.
 The purchase was completed and the Scotia Recreation Center was included, along with the land.

 At that point, the school owned it's own gym.
 However, there was one rather large surprise.
-When Palco operated the gym the school students could, by agreement, use the facility.
-As soon as the school district owned the gym a whole new set of regulations came into effect.
-Regulations that apply to school-owned buildings.
+When Palco owned the gym the school students could, by agreement, use the facility.
+As soon as it became the property of the school district a whole new set of regulations came into effect.
+The state has strict rules pertaining to buildings owned and operated by schools.
 The state architects inspected the building and issued a directive that mandated approximately $2.5 million worth of upgrades to the building (to bring it up to current earthquake and ADA standards) before it could be used by the school students.

 WE CAN'T USE IT ??